persadha/practicum100_portfolios/Business Analysis/README.md

 #### How Often Do Users Come Back (Retention Rate)

-The retention rate is defined as the number of active users at different periods divided by the initial size of the same group.
-This metric is particulary useful if we offer a subscribtion based service.
-It can give us hint of how loyal our customers are
+Retention rate is defined as the number of active users at different periods divided by the initial size of the same group.
+This metric is particularly useful in a subscription based service.
+It can give us hint of how loyal our customers are.

 <p align="center">
 <img src="https://github.com/persadha/practicum100_portfolios/blob/main/Business%20Analysis/images/retention.png" alt="retention" width="70%"/>
 </p>

-The second-week retention for the first six weeks shows a relatively stable trend, despite the drop in Jul-17, with at least a 7.7% rate.
+The second-week retention for the first six weeks showed a relatively stable trend, despite the drop in Jul-17, with at least a 7.7% rate.
 At the beginning of the new year, the retention rate dropped around 2 percent lower to the level between 4.2-6.0%.
-The end of the festive season might cause this decrease where people returned to their normal daily activities.
+The end of the festive season might caused this decrease where people returned to their normal daily activities.

-The retention rate heatmap shows us that most cohorts increased their rate in the 2nd month.
-Additionally, although not valid for every cohort, generally, the retention rate rises steadily, especially for end-of-year cohorts where the number of retention improves.
+The retention rate heatmap also showed us that most cohorts increased their rate in the 2nd month.
+Although not true for every cohort, generally, the retention rate rose steadily, especially for end-of-year cohorts where the number of retention improved.

 #### When Do People Start Buying (Conversion Rate)